-- 1m2 has the same design matrix as 1m1. - We see that, in R formula notation, y~u\v is the same as y~u+v+u:v. - In the model y~u+v the effects of the variables are said to be additive. - In a causal interpretation of an additive model, the result of changing u to u2 and v to v2 is the sum of the marginal effect of changing u to u2 plus the marginal effect of changing v to v2. - The interaction term u:v breaks additivity.
-In this case, we can't know the consequence for the fitted value of changing u to u2 unless we know the value of v.
+- 1m2 has the same design matrix as 1m1. - We see that, in R formula notation, y~uv is the same as y~u+v+u:v. - In the model y~u+v the effects of the variables are said to be additive. - In a causal interpretation of an additive model, the result of increading u by one unit and increading v by one unit is the sum of the marginal effect of increading u plus the marginal effect of increasing v. - The interaction term u:v breaks additivity: we can't know the consequence of changing u unless we know the value of v.